pke/eslint-plugin-redux-saga/docs/rules/yield-effects.md

 The `--fix` option on the command line automatically fixes problems reported by this rule.

-This rule ensures that all `redux-saga` effects are properly `yield'ed`.
+This rule ensures that all `redux-saga` effects are properly `yield`'ed.

-Not yield'ing an effect might result in strange control flow behaviour.
+Not `yield`'ing an effect might result in strange control flow behaviour.

 ```es6
 import { take } from "redux-saga"